mapbox/tilebelt/README.md

 function | description
 ---|---
-getGeoJSON(tile) | get a geojson representation of a tile getChildren(tile) | get the 4 tiles one zoom level higher getParent(tile) | get the tile one zoom level lower getSiblings(tile) | get the 3 sibling tiles for a tile hasSiblings(tiles, tile) | check to see if an array of tiles contains a tiles siblings hasTile(tiles, tile) | check to see if an array of tiles contains a particular tile tilesEqual(tile1, tile2) | check to see if two tiles are the same getQuadkey(tile) | gets the quadkey for a tile
+tileToGeoJSON(tile) | get a geojson representation of a tile getChildren(tile) | get the 4 tiles one zoom level higher getParent(tile) | get the tile one zoom level lower getSiblings(tile) | get the 3 sibling tiles for a tile hasSiblings(tiles, tile) | check to see if an array of tiles contains a tiles siblings hasTile(tiles, tile) | check to see if an array of tiles contains a particular tile tilesEqual(tile1, tile2) | check to see if two tiles are the same tileToQuadkey(tile) | get the quadkey for a tile quadkeyToTile(quadkey) | get the tile for a quadkey pointToTile(lon, lat, zoom) | get the tile for a point at a specified zoom level